mue/mue/README.md

 </details>
 <details>
   <summary><b>Firefox</b> (Click to expand)</summary>
-  <i>Note: I'm currently trying to find a better method to do this, but this works for now.</i>
   <ol>
     <li> <code>yarn run build</code> (or <code>npm run build</code>)
     <li> Rename <code>manifest-firefox.json</code> in the "manfiest" folder to <code>manifest.json</code> in "build"